dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 ## For Loops

 For loops are a preferable way to iterate over a list or more generally a membership expression.
 A string is an example expression containing a sequence of letters.
+You can try out a `for` loop straight from the interactive terminal as follows.
+Just make sure to indent code following the `for` line:
 ```python
 >>> for letter in "Hello":
 ...     print(letter)